yieldjessyield/components-actions-and-stores-lab-web-0916/README.md

 				<form>
 					<label>Enter Band: </label>
 					<input />
-					<button type"submit">Submit</button>
+					<button type="submit">Submit</button>
 				</form>
 			</div>
 		)
 	}
 ```

 Ok... now I'm *le* tired - we're done right?
 Pfff, no, we're about to get to the best part.
 We can enter a band into our input field on the page, but how will our application's `state` update to include the new band?
-We'll need to add an `onSubmit` event handler to our `<form>` tag.
-This handler will call a function that we define everytime the form is submitted.
+We'll define a function to update the application's state and call that funcion every time the form is submitted.

 Let's try it out:

 *`band_input_component.js`*